dwrensha/compfiles/README.md

 This repo defines some [special commands](/Compfiles/Meta/ProblemExtraction.lean) to support problem extraction.

+* A `problem_file` command marks a file that should participate in problem extraction.
 * A `problem` declaration is the main theorem to be proved.
 * A `determine` declaration indicates data the must be provided as part of the solution.
 * A `snip begin` ... `snip end` sequence indicates commands that should be omitted